-Simple RNN models can suffer from vanishing gradient problems, which limits their application when the sequence of input data items is very long.
-To address this issue, therefore, we also implemented LSTM models.
-The hyper-parameters of these models are shown in Table 9.
+Fig. 11: Heart Rate Forecasting Error in Percent of Simple RNN Models we also implemented LSTM models.
+The hyper-parameters of these models are shown in Table IX.
 The error of the results for two-layer LSTM models is large, which likely occurs since models with two LSTM layers are so deep that our current dataset is insufficient to train them.